epage/epage.github.io/blog/dev/pr-style.md

 The commit summary should clearly state the intent of the commit, particularly the visibility of the impact.
-This is where methods like [Conventional Commit](https://www.conventionalcommits.org/) help which provides a way for describing the impact
-(e.g. `feat`, `fix`, `refactor`) and the scope of that impact.
+This is where conventions like [Conventional Commit](https://www.conventionalcommits.org/) help which specify a consistent and upfront way to describe the impact (e.g. `feat`, `fix`, `refactor`) and the scope of that impact.